• Home

 • Place the carrots into a medium sized saucepan and cover with water.
 Add more water if 1 quart doesn't cover all of the pieces.

-• Add 1 tbsp of salt to the water.
+• Add 1 tablespoon of salt to the water.
 Heat on high for 5-7 minutes until the water is simmering.

 • Allow to simmer for 3-4 minutes, then check by piercing it with a fork for slices.
 If whole carrots, the simmering will take about 10 minutes.
 If you plan to eat these as is, cook it until a fork goes easily through the entire piece (10 minutes or so).